dhokuf/Scriptureware/README.md

 ## Scriptural Texts

-The text for this application is taken from the KJV due to copyright limitations.
-Text files were sourced from [here](https://kjv-txt-files.sourceforge.io/).
+The texts for this application are taken solely from the KJV due to copyright limitations.
+Text files were sourced [here](https://kjv-txt-files.sourceforge.io/).